 Is it possible to integrate solar panels with an air source heat pump?

-Yes, combining a solar pv system with a heat pump can further reduce the annual cost of your electricity.
+Yes, combining a solar PV system with a heat pump can further reduce the annual cost of your electricity and make a big difference.

 Can I install an air source heat pump myself, or do I need a professional?